-Do you want to know how to clean a sofa?
-With some simple steps you can keep your couches looking brand new.
+Do you want to know how to clean a sofa with a leather surface?
+With some simple steps, you can keep your couches looking brand new.

-I did a tutorial on “How To Deep Clean Your Couch” for a cloth or microfiber couch a while back and since then I have been asked – “What about leather couches?”
+I did a tutorial on “How To Deep Clean Your Couch” for a cloth or microfiber couch a while back and since then I have been asked – “What about leather upholstery?”
 We have leather couches in our home.
 When you spend that kind of money, you want to take good care of them.
 I thought I would share how we clean our leather couches.
 This can also be used for other leather pieces in your home.
-I’m also a big fan of staying away from harsh chemicals and cleaning as naturally as possible.
+I’m also a big fan of staying away from harsh cleaning products and cleaning as naturally as possible.

 Here is our main leather couch.

-Before you start, there are so many different kinds of leathers, dyes, etc. Make sure to spot test your couch before jumping in.
+Before you start, there are so many different types of leather and leather dye, etc. Make sure to spot test your couch in an inconspicuous area before jumping in.
 So here is my cleaning routine.